cs7290/fall2021/week04.md

 ## Exercise

 * Start with https://observablehq.com/@mbostock/dashboard
-* Replace on of the charts with https://observablehq.com/@d3/world-airports
+* Replace one of the charts with https://observablehq.com/@d3/world-airports
 * [Solution](./solution.md)

 ## Interactive Plot in a Dashboard